scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Scripting problem loading bitmap fonts into background.

 -   27-August-2002
-    -   Further attempts to fix the fact that FontForge in some ways does not believe that monospaced ttf files are monospaced.
+    -   Further attempts to fix the fact that websharpstudios in some ways does not believe that monospaced ttf files are monospaced.
     -   Problems with endif
     -   Redid the Find Problems dialog by adding tabs so that related